Hub, Pakistan: Population

 The majority of the population is Muslim, while there are small Hindu and Christian minorities.
 Increased commercialization in this area has led to many social, political and hygienic problems.
 The worsening state of roads and streets in the area has made everyday life difficult.
-Roads are too busy as the area serves as a hub between Balochistan and Karachi, that is one of the main reasons behind the lack of development in this area.
+Roads are too busy as the area serves as a hub between Lasbela and Karachi, that is one of the main reasons behind the lack of development in this area.

 Economy

 Hub is economically one of the largest industrial cities in Balochistan.
 Hub is emerging as a commercial centre due to its proximity to Karachi.
 The Bazaars and markets are full with varieties of goods as well.

 The Byco Petroleum's (now Cnergyico) refineries, Cadbury, DG Cement, Attock Cement, Ismail Industries Limited, Hubco Power Project, Bosicor Petrochemical Refineries (now Cnergyico) are located at Hub near Karachi.

 Education

 There are a number of primary (till class 5), secondary (till class 8) and high schools (till class 10/SSC) in Hub, including an English Language Center, Government Degree College, private college and public library each.
 However, the city lacks universities.